 16+ cores, dual socket, 2.0 GHz (64-bit processors) or faster

 ≥ 1TB, RAID10 volumes for better I/O throughput.
 SSD storage is recommended.

 10Gigabit Ethernet adapter for inter-node communication

-*Actual needs depend on data size.
+*4 cores is a minimum, but 8 cores is recommended for more than 500MB data.
+Actual needs (CPU, memory, storage) depend on data size and application requirements.
 Consult our solution architects for an estimate of memory and storage needs.

 The TigerGraph system is optimized to take advantage of multiple cores.

 Performance is optimal when the memory is large enough to store the full graph and to perform computations.

 The platform works excellently as a single node.
 For high availability or scaling, a multi-node configuration is possible.

 The TigerGraph Software Suite is built on 64-bit Linux.
 It can run on a variety of Linux 64-bit distributions.
 The software has been tested on the operating systems listed below.
 When a range of versions is given, it has been tested on the two endpoints, oldest and newest.
 We continually evaluate the operating systems on the market and work to update our set of supported operating systems as needed.
 The TigerGraph installer will install its own copies of Java JDK and GCC , accessible only to the TigerGraph user account, to avoid interfering with any other applications on the same server.